Occupational Disease

 An occupational disease means only that disease or illness which is due to causes and conditions characteristic of and peculiar to the particular trade, occupation, process, or employment in which the employee is exposed to such disease.

-The statute uses the restrictive terms “characteristic of and peculiar to” the employee’s employment to limit recovery to cases in which the disease is caused by the conditions of employment.
-Louisiana courts generally have not applied these requirements strictly.
+The statute uses the restrictive terms “characteristic of” and “peculiar to” the employee’s employment to limit recovery to diseases caused by the conditions of employment.
+Louisiana courts have not applied these requirements strictly.
 If an employee can prove that a disease is related to employment, Louisiana courts generally award compensation, even if the disease is not necessarily peculiar to employment.

 La.
 R.S.
 23:1031.1(B):